Showing posts with label gridwargaming. Show all posts

 Buildings in Wargaming can be both a blessing and a bind.
 Currently there are companies making some beautiful buildings in Resin, MDF and 3D printing.

-The main photo shows three different styles which I use with mainly 15mm figures.
+The main photo shows four different styles which I use with mainly 15mm figures.

 Three are scratchbuilt, the fourth is from Total Battle Miniatures.